 with Luna Pierson, Kristina Reese and Linda Lehovec

 Elevate your love of yoga to the next level !

 Our comprehensive cross-disciplinary program will introduce you to the transformational, multi-layered path of yoga.
 It will help you progress your personal practice, increase your confidence and encourage you to find your own unique voice.
 Yoga is evolving from an ancient practice to contemporary practice and our teacher training program celebrates and includes best practices from all major lineages of yoga.

-Linda Lehovec has been practicing yoga since 2000.
-A dancer and choreographer, Linda has been teaching yoga since 2004 at the University of Illinois where she is currently on faculty in the Department of Dance and at Amara.
+Linda Lehovec (E-RYT 200 )has been practicing yoga since 2000.
+A dancer and choreographer, Linda has been teaching yoga since 2004 at the University of Illinois where she is currently on faculty in the Department of Dance and at Amara for over 8 years.
 Linda will be teaching principles of anatomy, asana, how to observe bodies, and hands-on adjustments.

-Our 200-hour teacher training is offered as a weekend program (August through May).
+Our 200-hour teacher training is offered as both a intensive format (May 18 - June 18) and a weekend program (August through May).
 Amara is a registered yoga school with Yoga Alliance, so that graduates of our 200-hour YTT programs may register for RYT-200 status, and current RYTs may use our continuing education programs for CEs with Yoga Alliance.
-For inquiries about any of our professional training programs, please email firstname.lastname@example.org.
-You may use the following links to jump to the program that you are interested in:
+For inquiries about any of our professional training programs, please email email@example.com.

 Tentative Teacher Training Dates 2017 – 2018

 Weekend 1: August 18 & 19 1.5: September 1